dalong0514/ITstudy/001大语言模型/13Article-LLM/20241019Dario-Amodei-Machines-of-Loving-Grace.md

 — Better control over the immune system: turning it on selectively to address cancer and infectious disease, and turning it off selectively to address autoimmune diseases.

-15AI may of course also help with being smarter about choosing what experiments to run: improving experimental design, learning more from a first round of experiments so that the second round can narrow in on key questions, and so on.
+15 AI may of course also help with being smarter about choosing what experiments to run: improving experimental design, learning more from a first round of experiments so that the second round can narrow in on key questions, and so on.

-16Thanks to Matthew Yglesias for suggesting this point.
+16 Thanks to Matthew Yglesias for suggesting this point.

-17Fast evolving diseases, like the multidrug resistant strains that essentially use hospitals as an evolutionary laboratory to continually improve their resistance to treatment, could be especially stubborn to deal with, and could be the kind of thing that prevents us from getting to 100%.
+17 Fast evolving diseases, like the multidrug resistant strains that essentially use hospitals as an evolutionary laboratory to continually improve their resistance to treatment, could be especially stubborn to deal with, and could be the kind of thing that prevents us from getting to 100%.

-18Note it may be hard to know that we have doubled the human lifespan within the 5-10 years.
+18 Note it may be hard to know that we have doubled the human lifespan within the 5-10 years.
 While we might have accomplished it, we may not know it yet within the study time-frame.

-19This is one place where I am willing, despite the obvious biological differences between curing diseases and slowing down the aging process itself, to instead look from a greater distance at the statistical trend and say "even though the details are different, I think human science would probably find a way to continue this trend; after all, smooth trends in anything complex are necessarily made by adding up very heterogeneous components.
+19 This is one place where I am willing, despite the obvious biological differences between curing diseases and slowing down the aging process itself, to instead look from a greater distance at the statistical trend and say "even though the details are different, I think human science would probably find a way to continue this trend; after all, smooth trends in anything complex are necessarily made by adding up very heterogeneous components.

-20As an example, I'm told that an increase in productivity growth per year of 1% or even 0.5% would be transformative in projections related to these programs.
+20 As an example, I'm told that an increase in productivity growth per year of 1% or even 0.5% would be transformative in projections related to these programs.
 If the ideas contemplated in this essay come to pass, productivity gains could be much larger than this.

-21The media loves to portray high status psychopaths, but the average psychopath is probably a person with poor economic prospects and poor impulse control who ends up spending significant time in prison.
+21 The media loves to portray high status psychopaths, but the average psychopath is probably a person with poor economic prospects and poor impulse control who ends up spending significant time in prison.

-22I think this is somewhat analogous to the fact that many, though likely not all, of the results we're learning from interpretability would continue to be relevant even if some of the architectural details of our current artificial neural nets, such as the attention mechanism, were changed or replaced in some way.
+22 I think this is somewhat analogous to the fact that many, though likely not all, of the results we're learning from interpretability would continue to be relevant even if some of the architectural details of our current artificial neural nets, such as the attention mechanism, were changed or replaced in some way.

-23I suspect it is a bit like a classical chaotic system – beset by irreducible complexity that has to be managed in a mostly decentralized manner.
+23 I suspect it is a bit like a classical chaotic system – beset by irreducible complexity that has to be managed in a mostly decentralized manner.
 Though as I say later in this section, more modest interventions may be possible.
 A counterargument, made to me by economist Erik Brynjolfsson, is that large companies (such as Walmart or Uber) are starting to have enough centralized knowledge to understand consumers better than any decentralized process could, perhaps forcing us to revise Hayek's insights about who has the best local knowledge.

-24Thanks to Kevin Esvelt for suggesting this point.
+24T hanks to Kevin Esvelt for suggesting this point.

-25For example, cell phones were initially a technology for the rich, but quickly became very cheap with year-over-year improvements happening so fast as to obviate any advantage of buying a "luxury" cell phone, and today most people have phones of similar quality.
+25 For example, cell phones were initially a technology for the rich, but quickly became very cheap with year-over-year improvements happening so fast as to obviate any advantage of buying a "luxury" cell phone, and today most people have phones of similar quality.

-26This is the title of a forthcoming paper from RAND, that lays out roughly the strategy I describe.
+26 This is the title of a forthcoming paper from RAND, that lays out roughly the strategy I describe.

-27When the average person thinks of public institutions, they probably think of their experience with the DMV, IRS, medicare, or similar functions.
+27 When the average person thinks of public institutions, they probably think of their experience with the DMV, IRS, medicare, or similar functions.
 Making these experiences more positive than they currently are seems like a powerful way to combat undue cynicism.

-28Indeed, in an AI-powered world, the range of such possible challenges and projects will be much vaster than it is today.
+28 Indeed, in an AI-powered world, the range of such possible challenges and projects will be much vaster than it is today.

-29I am breaking my own rule not to make this about science fiction, but I've found it hard not to refer to it at least a bit.
+29 I am breaking my own rule not to make this about science fiction, but I've found it hard not to refer to it at least a bit.
 The truth is that science fiction is one of our only sources of expansive thought experiments about the future; I think it says something bad that it's entangled so heavily with a particular narrow subculture.

-Back to top

-Enter your email

-Subscribe for future updates

-Privacy policy